craigduncanlab/shelf/README.md

 In general, the workflow is:
 1. Application will open docx, md and rmd formats.
 2. It will display these according to their high-level structure.
-[Visual Tab]
+[Choose Split to vary the docx splitting option]
 3. The visual tab will allow users to change the position, order or display of the boxed content of the original file.
 4. Editing or inspecting content is achieved by selecting a box, then pressing enter.
 5. Pressing spacebar when a box is selected will show an HTML preview of the content of that box.
 Notes are in different style.